WalletScrutiny/WalletScrutinyCom/_pages/about.md

   * F-Droid was probably one of the earliest projects to [work with reproducible builds](https://f-droid.org/docs/Reproducible_Builds/?title=Deterministic,_Reproducible_Builds) but pngcrunch and NDK can cause issues.

-So in principle, APKs can be inspected but the signature and occasionally other details have to be ignored or otherwise be handled manually
+So in principle, APKs can be inspected but the signature and occasionally other details have to be ignored or otherwise be handled manually.

 Where do Android Bitcoin Wallets stand today?
 =============================================